korpling/ANNIS/docs/developer-guide/src/building.md

 Some sub-projects don't provide a library but will produce a zip or tar/gz- file when they are compiled.
 These assembly steps (see [Maven Assembly documentation](http://maven.apache.org/plugins/maven-assembly-plugin/)) are automatically invoked on `mvn install`.

+## Using and IDE

+While you can use any text editor of your choice to change ANNIS and compile it completely on the command line using Maven, a proper IDE will be a huge help for you.
+You can use any IDE which has a good support for Maven.
+The ANNIS main developers currently recommend Eclipse Proton or the Netbeans 9 IDE for development.